ShotaYasuraoka/sp24-cse110-lab4/expose/javascript/part2.md

 15. While == only checks value and does type coercion if needed, === checks the equality of both the value and the type, thus no type coercion is performed.

+17. [2,4,6] because inside the for loop of modifyArray, each element of the array is multiplied by two by the doSomething function, which is called by the callback.

+18. 1 4 3 2 because functions inside the setTimeout are operated later depending on the set time.